I’m an author (or illustrator)! How can I participate in the Read Local Challenge?

 We collect ONE signed copy of each book featured in the challenge to be used as prizes for our readers!
 Readers who accept the challenge and Read Local will be eligible to win prizes, such as signed copies of books and Skype visits from selected Read Local authors/illustrators.

-Am I required to offer free Skype visits if I sign up to participate in the challenge?
+Am I required to offer Skype visits if I sign up to participate in the challenge?
 I’ve never done this before, and I don’t know how.

 What else do you need from me?